tobor88/CybereasonAPI/README.md

 # This example remediates a process that was not involved in a Malop
 ```

+__Get-CybereasonRemediationProgress__: <br>
-__Get-CybereasonRemediationProgress__: This cmdlet is used too return details on the progress of a specific remediation operation.
+This cmdlet is used too return details on the progress of a specific remediation operation.
 ```powershell
 Get-CybereasonRemediationProgress -Username 'admin@cyberason.com' -MalopID '11.2718161727221199870' -RemediationID '86f3faa1-bac0-4a17-9192-9d106b734664'
 # This example gets the current status on a Malop that was remediated by the user admin@cyberason.com
 ```

+__Stop-CybereasonMalopRemediation__: <br>
-__Stop-CybereasonMalopRemediation__: This cmdlet aborts a remediation operation on a specific Malop.
+This cmdlet aborts a remediation operation on a specific Malop.
 ```powershell
 Stop-CybereasonMalopRemediation -MalopID '11.2718161727221199870' -RemediationID '86f3faa1-bac0-4a17-9192-9d106b734664'
 # This example aborts the remediation action take on the defined Malop
 ```

+__Get-CybereasonRemediationStatus__: <br>
-__Get-CybereasonRemediationStatus__: This cmdlet retrieves details about remediation actions performed on a particular Malop.
+This cmdlet retrieves details about remediation actions performed on a particular Malop.
 ```powershell
 Get-CybereasonRemediationStatus -MalopID '11.2718161727221199870'
 # This example gets the current status for the defined Malop